How do you measure employer brand?

 Putting it into practice:

-Brand Awareness and Preference
+Brand awareness and preference

 A core focus for employer brand managers is increasing brand awareness; specifically, ensuring that the people you want to work for you are aware of your organisation and interested in what you have to offer.
 There are many ways to measure and monitor how many people your communications reach and, importantly, how they feel about what you have to say.

-Depending on the communications channels that you use, this might include digital and social media listening, Google analytics or other tools that measure reach, interaction and sentiment, and whether that interest leads to a conversion (a defined action taken by someone in response to your communications, such as clicking on a job advert).
+Depending on the communications channels that you use, this might include digital and social media listening, Google Analytics or other tools that measure reach, interaction and sentiment, and whether that interest leads to a conversion (a defined action taken by someone in response to your communications, such as clicking on a job advert).
 For print, radio, outdoor media or television, advertising partners can provide data on expected and/or actual reach.

 Putting it into practice:

-Employee Advocacy
+Employee advocacy

 When it comes to employer branding, employees are your greatest communications channel.
 Their experiences and opinions are the authentic voice of your business and if your people love where they work, they are more likely to recommend your workplace to others.

-Final Thoughts
+Final thoughts

-The above metrics are just some examples.
-Depending on your people strategy and areas of desired improvement, you can also consider measuring candidate satisfaction, offer/accept rate, applicant and workforce diversity, time to hire or compare new hire salaries to the market.
-My advice is to start small, keep it simple and focus only on those metrics that provide you with useful insights into the effectiveness of your employer brand strategy.
-Once you have a good reporting rhythm and good, clean data that helps you make informed decisions, you can progress to a more sophisticated data and analytics regime.
+Our advice is to start small, keep it simple and focus only on those metrics that provide you with useful insights into the effectiveness of your employer brand strategy.
+Once you have a reporting rhythm and clean data that helps you make informed decisions, you can progress to a more sophisticated data and analytics regime.
+Remember, there is no one-size-fits-all reporting dashboard for employer branding – take the time to design a reporting framework that works for you.